servierhub/.github/profile/README.md

 * Select an appropriate [license](https://opensource.org/license) with us.

 ## How to contribute to our projects?
-We value contributions from anyone (ideas, issues, modifications, add-ons, etc.).
+We welcome contributions from anyone (ideas, issues, modifications, add-ons, etc.).
 Feel free to [fork](https://docs.github.com/fr/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) our projects and send [pull requests](https://docs.github.com/fr/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for your contributions.